6. Storage Configuration for Trident¶

 Not all applications will have specific guidelines, it’s important to work with your NetApp team and to refer to the library for the most up-to-date recommendations and guides.

-The following recommendations are guidelines for configuring ONTAP for containerized workloads which consume volumes that are dynamically provisioned by Trident.
+The following recommendations are guidelines for configuring ONTAP for containerized workloads which consume volumes dynamically provisioned by Trident.
 Each should be considered and evaluated for appropriateness in your environment.

 6.1.1.
 Use SVM(s) which are dedicated to Trident¶